-The Company is currently evaluating the impact of adopting the ASU on the Company's financial position, results of operations, cash flows and related disclosures.
 Adoption of this ASU is expected to affect the manner in which the Company determines the unit of account for its projects (i.e., performance obligations).
-Under existing guidance, the Company may have multiple performance obligations for large, complex projects.
-Upon adoption, the Company expects that similar projects may have fewer performance obligations, possibly just one in some cases, which will result in a more constant recognition of revenue and profit over the term of the project.
-In addition, management expects that profit could be recognized earlier for contract amounts related to unapproved change orders and claims.
-The Company will adopt this standard on July 1, 2018 using the modified retrospective method of application, which may result in a cumulative effect adjustment to retained earnings as of the date of adoption.
+Under existing guidance, the Company often segments its contracts for large, complex projects and recognizes revenue using multiple units of account.
+Upon adoption, the Company expects that similar projects will have just one performance obligation in most cases, which will result in a more constant recognition of revenue and profit over the term of the project.
+In addition, the Company expects that profit could be recognized earlier for contract amounts related to unapproved change orders and claims.